BonnierNews/gcp-push-metrics/README.md

 ## Cloud Run resource provider

-The package ships with a pre-built resource provider for applications deployed on Cloud Run, `CloudRunResourceProvider`.
+The package ships with a pre-built resource provider for applications deployed on Cloud Run, `cloudRunResourceProvider`.
 This resource provider will use the [generic_node](https://cloud.google.com/monitoring/api/resources#tag_generic_node) resource type.
 It maps the labels for the resource in the following way:

 - `project_id` - fetched from the [container instance metadata servers](https://cloud.google.com/run/docs/reference/container-contract#metadata-server) `/computeMetadata/v1/project/project-id` endpoint.
 - `location` - fetched and parsed from the [container instance metadata servers](https://cloud.google.com/run/docs/reference/container-contract#metadata-server) `/computeMetadata/v1/instance/region` endpoint.